ybayle/awesome-deep-learning-music/README.md

 ## Statistics and visualisations

-- 142 articles currently referenced.
-- 290 unique researchers currently referenced.
-List available here: [authors.md](authors.md).
+- 142 papers by 290 researchers.
+See the list of [authors](authors.md).
 - Number of articles per year:
 ![Number of articles per year](fig/articles_per_year.png)